LFDMCreations/blog_lafindumois/readme.md

 With all this in place, we can start creating our migrations.
 The steps are:

 1. Create the databases
-2. Add citext to the databases
-3. Create the migration files
+2. Create the migration files
-4. Fill in the migration files
+3. Fill in the migration files
-5. Run the migration
+4. Run the migration
-6. Add the ROM relation

 #### Create and prepare the databases ####